 Urbania has outstanding coffee and some delicious local chocolates.
 It is quite small so best suited to take away coffee rather than digital nomad working.

-Interesting breakfast menu and tasty.
+Desayunos has an interesting breakfast menu and the food was tasty.
 Decent coffee but not as good as Pergamino and Velvet.

 Medellin’s most beautiful breakfasts!
-They are well known for their amazing use of avocados.
+Botanika is well known for their amazing use of avocados.
 Nice location and good coffee.

 Restaurants and cafes in Medellin are opening and closing all the time!
 Please do let me know any updates or different views and I will look to incorporate them into this post!